learn-co-curriculum/phase-1-classes-and-instances/README.md

 So, to recap, we can define a `class` simply by writing `class`, a name, and a set of curly brackets.
 We can then use this `class` to create unique instances.
-These instances can contain their own data, which we typicaly set using `constructor`, passing in arguments and assigning them to properties we've defined.
-With these properties, instances can carry data around with them wherever they go.
-While there are no private properties (yet), it is possible to set up classes to emphasize using methods over directly changing properties.
+These instances can contain their own data, which we typically set using `constructor`, passing in arguments and assigning them to properties we've defined.
+With these properties, `class` instances can carry data around with them wherever they go.
+While there are no private properties (yet), it is possible to set up `class`es to emphasize using methods over directly changing properties.

 ## Resources